-The Associated Resident Council (ARC) is the Dartmouth-Hitchcock association for residents and fellows.
+The Associated Resident Council (ARC) is the Dartmouth Hitchcock Medical Center association for residents and fellows.
 The purpose and goals of the Associated Resident Council shall be multifaceted, including but is not limited to:

-- Representing the interests and concerns of the training residents at Dartmouth-Hitchcock (D-H).
+- Representing the interests and concerns of the training residents at Dartmouth Hitchcock Medical Center.

-- Promoting harmonious relations and collaborations among the residents, and D-H faculty and staffs.
+- Promoting harmonious relations and collaborations among the residents, and Dartmouth Hitchcock Medical Center faculty and staffs.

 - Creating a forum for residents to pursue social, educational, academic, research, regulatory, advocacy, and volunteer interests.